 ETAAC Presents Annual Report to Congress

-On June 23, the Electronic Tax Administration Advisory Committee (ETAAC) held its public meeting via conference call and released its Annual Report to Congress.
+On June 29, the Electronic Tax Administration Advisory Committee (ETAAC) held its public meeting and released its Annual Report to Congress.
 The report includes recommendations to improve electronic tax administration and combat identity theft tax refund fraud.

 To learn more about federal and state laws, regulations, and information to keep your company’s payroll operations in compliance, check out Payroll Source Plus!

-Jyme Mariani, Esq., is Managing Editor of Payroll Currently and Payroll Information Resources for the APA.
+Jyme Mariani, Esq., is Managing Editor of Payroll Currently and Senior Manager of Payroll Information Resources for the APA.